stream-labs/obs-studio-node/README.md

 ### __Building__ ###
 The build assumes a few things about location (see [Environment Variables](#enviroment-variables)).
 To build out of the box, clone the obs-studio-node repository within the obs-studio directory.
 Build 64-bit obs-studio in "build64" within the root directory of obs-studio.
 We use an environment variable "OBS_BUILD_TYPE" to determine which binaries to copy.
 Place the obs-studio dependencies (see [Requirements](#requirements)) inside a directory called "obs-studio-deps" next to the obs-studio directory.
 Only one command is required: `yarn`

+### __Building Documentation__ ###
+Building the documentation couldn't be more simple.
+Make sure you've done the initial setup and do `yarn docs`.
+It will output static HTML inside of a folder called 'docs' in the root directory.
+I plan on hosting the documentation somewhere once I find a safe location to do so.

 #### __Warning__ ####
 For now, it automatically generates VC++ files for version 14 (2015).
 Ye be warned.
 To change this, modify package.json for now until I can figure out a cleaner way to manage it.